Ghostzero00018/Mockup_landing_page/README.md

 # Guerlain_landing_page (By default)

 This is a mock-up landing page for the Digital Marketing course.
 It is mainly used for the new product campaign and the final presentation showcase.
+And SUPER BIG WARNING!
+Never ever use these assests to create a website for any commercial use!
+This is just an educational mini-project.

 ## Mock-up Landing Page Project